History of the United States: Reagan administration

-Reagan met four times with Gorbachev, and their summit conferences led to the signing of the Intermediate-Range Nuclear Forces Treaty.

 George H. W. Bush administration

 International affairs drove the George H. W. Bush presidency, which navigated the end of the Cold War and a new era of U.S.–Soviet relations.
 In 1989 Bush directed a military invasion of Panama to overthrow Manuel Noriega.
 On December 3, 1989, Gorbachev and Bush declared the Cold War over at the Malta Summit.
 After the fall of the Berlin Wall, Bush successfully pushed for the reunification of Germany in close cooperation with West German Chancellor Helmut Kohl, overcoming the reluctance of Gorbachev.
 The Soviet Union collapsed in 1991, leaving the United States as the sole superpower.

 Contemporary United States (1991–present)

 George H. W. Bush and Clinton administrations

 After the collapse of the Soviet Union, the United States continued to intervene in international affairs.
 George H. W. Bush's administration led an international coalition against Iraq in the Gulf War after Iraq invaded neighboring Kuwait in 1990.
 The war undid the Iraqi annexation of Kuwait.
 Under Bush, the U.S. also became involved in wars in Panama, Somalia, Bosnia, and Croatia.
 In 1992, there were riots in Los Angeles over police brutality.